Frequently Asked Questions

 Yes.
-Students in grades 7 - 11 need proof of a Tdap shot to stay in school now, and 12th graders will need a dose for the 2013-2014 school year.
-Tdap is a vaccine that protects against three diseases - tetanus, diphtheria, and pertussis (whooping cough).
+Students in grades 7 - 12 need proof of a Tdap shot to stay in school.
+Tdap is a vaccine that protects against three diseases: tetanus, diphtheria, and pertussis (whooping cough).
 Tdap is recommended for all adolescents and adults.
 Other shots that are required for school include MMR, polio, hepatitis B, and varicella.
 Hepatitis A vaccine will be required for students in all grades in school year 2014-2015.
-A medical or religious exemption is acceptable.
+A medical or nonmedical exemption

 Who Says Teens Need Shots?